Angello-ops/CSE2102-Lab5/README.md

     Method 1: Use Maven Wrapper in your local operating system's terminal (outside of Codespace): ./mvnw spring-boot:run

-Method 2: Run the compiled .jar file directly (ensure you have Java installed): java -jar target/demo-0.0.1-SNAPSHOT.jar
+Method 2: Run the compiled .jar file directly (ensure you have Java installed): java -jar target/demo-0.0.1-SNAPSHOT.jar via terminal

 Access the Application: